Inventory Balancing with Online Learning

-We also show that this is tight: we construct a setting where in (\ref{eqn:introEqn}), the loss of $\OPT/e$ is unavoidable due to not knowing the arrival sequence in advance, and the loss of $\tilde O(\sqrt{\OPT})$ is unavoidable due to not knowing the matching probabilities in advance. \item We study a dynamic assortment planning problem in which each resource can be sold at different reward rates (Section~\ref{sec:multipleRewards}).
-We propose an online algorithm based on Thompson sampling, and test it on the hotel dataset of \citet{BFG09} (Section~\ref{sec:numerical}). \end{itemize}
+Importantly, we also show the guarantee in (\ref{eqn:introEqn}), which can be re-expressed as $\OPT-\bE[\ALG] \leq \OPT/e - \tilde O(\sqrt{\OPT})$, to be tight.
+That is, the loss of $\OPT/e$ is unavoidable due to not knowing the arrival sequence in advance, and the loss of $\tilde O(\sqrt{\OPT})$ is unavoidable due to not knowing the matching probabilities in advance.
+The fact that these losses \textit{accumulate} instead of alleviating each other was surprising to us, and to our knowledge, requires a non-trivial new analysis combining Yao's minimax principle with information theory.
+We elaborate further when we present our counterexample that demonstrates this tightness.

-We summarize the positioning of our paper in Table~\ref{tab:positioning}.
-Our analysis incorporates the loss from two unknown aspects: the adversarial sequence of customer contexts, and the probabilistic decision for a given customer context.
-When one or both of these aspects are known, many papers have analyzed the corresponding metrics of interest (competitive ratio, regret, approximation ratio), which we review in Section~\ref{sec:review}.
+\textbf{$\epsilon$-perturbed potential function and $(1+\epsilon)$-relaxed regret.} Our IBOL framework also has the flexibility of an additional parameter $\epsilon\in[0,1]$, which allows the Online Learning algorithm to ``borrow'' an $\epsilon$-share of the reward from the Inventory Balancing algorithm, with both algorithms then re-optimized for the worst case under this new accounting scheme.
+It leads to the notion an ``$\epsilon$-perturbed potential function $\Psi$'', which extends the typical inventory balancing function from online matching by placing a \textit{steeper penalty} on almost-depleted resources when $\epsilon>0$.
+On the other hand, this new accounting also leads to the notion of ``$(1+\epsilon)$-relaxed regret'' in our auxiliary multi-armed bandits problem, and we propose a new ``LazyUCB'' oracle for minimizing it, which ends up performing \textit{less exploration and more exploitation} than traditional UCB oracles when $\epsilon>0$.